postlund/pyatv/docs/faq.rst

 iOS 7.1 or later, OS X 10.10 or later, or iTunes 11.2 or later." on the screen.
 What's wrong?**

+The device authentication process has now been reversed engineered and implemented in pyatv.
+In order to get rid of this message, you must perform *device authentication*.
+If you are interested in development details (like the API), check out :ref:`the AirPlay page<pyatv-airplay>`.
+To try it out with ``atvremote``, instead check out the section about it at :ref:`atvremote<pyatv-atvremote>`.

-From tvOS 10.2 and later, Apple enforces "device verification".
+:strike:`From tvOS 10.2 and later, Apple enforces "device verification".
 This was optional and disabled by default in earlier versions.
 After this update, a lot of 3rd party tools broke, including pyatv.
 This means that it is currently not possible to stream content to an Apple TV running tvOS 10.2 (or later).
 As soon as the device verification scheme has been reversed engineered, support will be added.
-But there is no timeframe for this.
+But there is no timeframe for this.`

 Technical Questions
 -------------------